calvinli723/markdown/README.md

 We define L-system grammars as a tuple:
 ```
-    L = (variables, init, rules)
+    L = (alphabet, axiom, rules)
 ```
 where

-- **variables**:  a set of symbols containing non-terminal elements
-- **init**: a string of symbols from alphabet that defines the initial state of the system
+- **init**: a string that defines the initial state of the system
-- **rules**: a set of rules that defines the way variable can be replaced with combinations of constants and other variables.
-Constants are defined within the rules, and they are terminal.
+- **rules**: a set of rules that defines the way variables are replaced with combinations of variables and movements during the recursion.
+Each rule has two halves to it, separated by an arrow (→).
+There are two types of rules: recursive rules, which point to a string, and terminal rules, which point to a move() function.

 Syntax
 -------------
 ### Declaration/Assignment
-Variables are declared and assigned in the same syntax as Java.
+Variables are declared and assigned in the same syntax as C.
 ```
     int a;
     a = 0;